Dermaplaning Vs. Waxing

 Dermaplaning is a cosmetic treatment that uses a small scalpel-like tool to remove hair, peach fuzz, and dead skin cells from the face.
 It creates a radiant and smooth appearance on the skin and is a non-invasive process.

-While it is typically performed by a dermatologist or other skin care professional, tools are also available for it to be done at home.
+While it is typically performed by a dermatologist or other skin care professional, tools are also available to do it at home.

-Here are some pro dermaplaning tips from Viva Vitality MedSpa on YouTube.
+Here are some pro tips for dermaplaning from Viva Vitality MedSpa on YouTube.

 Dermaplaning Benefits

-Dermaplaning is a treatment designed to exfoliate the skin, revealing a more radiant and even complexion underneath.
+Dermaplaning is a treatment designed to exfoliate the skin, revealing a more radiant, even complexion beneath.

-The knife gently scrapes away the top layer of skin, which can cling to dead skin cells and excess debris easily, leading to clogged pores or a dull appearance.
+The knife gently scrapes away the top layer of skin, which can easily cling to dead skin cells and excess debris, leading to clogged pores or a dull appearance.

-It is also capable of closely removing hairs from the face, including the soft peach fuzz that can be difficult to capture.
+It is also capable of closely removing facial hair, including the soft peach fuzz that can be difficult to capture.

 Removing peach fuzz can also help makeup products, especially foundations, sit more smoothly on the skin.